ostenbom/Vienna-Topic-Overviews/deve.md

 ## Key Conflicts

+### Differences on national level

-**Differences on national level**: The implementation of the anti-corruption legal framework remains uneven among EU Member States.
+The implementation of the anti-corruption legal framework remains uneven among EU Member States.
 This situation creates two issues as not all States have transposed European legislation into their national laws and they have not taken the necessary measures to practically implement these policies and action plans.

-**Complexity in dealing with this phenomenon**: Exactly because it is widespread and can be seen in various sectors of economy, public or private life, corruption takes many different forms: bribery, judicial, political corruption, fraud, in the labour market, in the educational system.
+### Complexity in dealing with this phenomenon

+Exactly because it is widespread and can be seen in various sectors of economy, public or private life, corruption takes many different forms: bribery, judicial, political corruption, fraud, in the labour market, in the educational system.
 As a result there can be no one-sided approach to deal with this issue, but strengthened control on national levels.

 According to [Transparency International’s](http://www.transparency.org/gcb2013) 2013 Global Corruption Barometer, the **public sector** is especially prone to corruption and fraud. **The police and the judiciary** came out as the two most prone to bribery, with 31%  of people who came into contact with the police and 24% of people interacting with the judiciary reporting having paid a bribe.
 Also, almost two out of three people believe that personal contacts and relationships are the most influential in the public sector in their country, while there is a lack of trust towards the financing of political parties.